cepalle/red-tetris/README.md

 ## Overview

-Full Stack TypeScript Multiplayer Tetris Game build with Node, socket.io, React and Redux.
+Full Stack TypeScript Multiplayer Tetris Game build with ts-node, socket.io, React and Redux.

+Tested with mocha chai and nyc.

 ## Run it locally